dwijnand/sbt-extras/README.md

   -scala-version <version>  use the specified version of scala -binary-version <version> use the specified scala version when searching for dependencies

-  # java version (default: java from PATH, currently java version "1.8.0_121")
+  # java version (default: java from PATH, currently openjdk version "1.8.0_152")
   -java-home <path>         alternate JAVA_HOME

   # passing options to the jvm - note it does NOT use JAVA_OPTS due to pollution